-While Asheville Academy for Girls is located in the picturesque mountains of North Carolina, we accept girls from all across America including New Mexico.
-With the help of Asheville Academy for Girls, struggling girls can find success.
+While Asheville Academy is located in the picturesque mountains of North Carolina, we accept girls from all across America including New Mexico.
+With the help of Asheville Academy, struggling girls can find success.

-Asheville Academy for Girls, a Camp For Troubled Girls helps New Mexico girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps New Mexico girls struggling with issues similar to those below:

 – School refusal